 Being a teacher, I love that my time is organized into blocks every day and those blocks have a solid beginning and end.
 Accomplishment is inevitable because all the goals for my class are given a little time EVERY day.

 That works in my personal life too.
 Call it the First Grade system of time management.
 Everything in a block of time and a block of time for everything.

 I’ve been planning the week.
 Food and shopping.
-Don’t you find that the energy that shopping and cooking meals consumes a huge amount of energy in the week?
+Don’t you find that the energy that shopping and cooking meals consume a huge amount of energy in the week?

 What are my work/life goals?–lay it out.
-Put it down on paper, sticky notes or journal.
+Put it down on paper, sticky notes, or a journal.
 Make time for work, sleep, writing, reading, and play.